interesthing/ionic-app/README.md

 Websocket is implemented for the real-time component.
 Insights are refreshed on every post or delete actions for ratings, POIs & users.

-You can also apply filter directly.
+You can also apply filters directly.
-You can see the POI around you.
+You can see the POIs around you.
 The search bar is not implemented yet.
 You can also see a top ten of the best POIs.